 Day trip from Nice, France to Imperia, Italy

 For a bit of history, Mussolini created Imperia in 1923 by combining Porto Maurizio with the town of Orneglia and various villages nearby.
 It’s a sizeable town of about 45,000 people with a lovely port and a great place to spend a day.
-It’s only 30 minutes from Ventimiglia on the train, and I’ve been to Imperia a number of times.
+It’s only 30 minutes from Ventimiglia on the train, and I’ve visited Imperia a number of times.

 Imperia now has a new train station, and is a 15-20 minute walk from town.
 Previously, the station was smack-dab in the centre of town, which was really convenient.
 Now, the new train station of Imperia is about a mile out of town and it can be a bit of a schlep.
 Generally, it is an easy and safe walk, even at night.

 Go to the Olive Festival in Imperia – Olioliva Festival

 Imperia is a lovely town to discover, particularly when they host their annual Olioliva Festival in November celebrating that famous green fruit – the Olive.
 Not only will you find loads of olive products here, but also local specialties such as foccacia, honey, salami, prochetta and other tasty items to sample.
 We basically eat our way through Imperia!
 In 2019, they moved much of the festival to the seafront/port area.
 The festival should be over the weekend of November 13-15, 2020.
 If not, it will be a week earlier.

 Villa Grock, the Clown Museum in Imperia for a laugh